dannycab/phy481msu/notes/02-slides.md

 Note:
 * CORRECT ANSWER:  A
-* INSTRUCTOR NOTES This was the “review’ question to start class.
+* INSTRUCTOR NOTES This was the "review" question to start class.
 We had done almost exactly the same question at the start of the previous class, so I thought it would be even higher.
 (The position vector is different from the coordinates!
 Students seem to be confused about this - the point P has r=Sqrt[2], phi=pi/4, but it is certainly not the case that, e.g.  B would be the position vector.
-The units aren’t even correct!)   -SJP
+The units aren't even correct!)   -SJP

 </section>